Get the e-Book

 Mail order fairy garden furniture, fences and trellises add that special something to your creation.
 Look for these online, or make your own out of twigs glued together.
 A tiny fence, a gazebo, or little chairs would all be so adorable.

-These little gemlike gardens don't require a lot of effort to make something really special; keep your eyes open for the broken pots, a bit of gravel and some tiny plants and make your very own great looking fairy garden.
+These gem-like gardens don't require a lot of effort; keep your eyes open for the broken pots, a bit of gravel sifted from your walkways, and some tiny plants.

 Miniature paths (you knew the flat pebbles you collected on trips to the beach would come in handy one day, right?) and patios - especially with tiny plants like Elfin thyme or little species of Sedum flowing over the edges to give it a finished look.